ZapxKill/Discord-Bot/README.md

 # How to use
 - Put your Discord bot token / Taiwan government data Token / Sega account in settings.json
 - Run main.py
+- You will need start VoiceVox server if you use VoiceVox function.
 ***
 # Data API Website
   https://data.gov.tw/